paul-jewell/docs/docs/projects/zoe.md

  flash OK.
 ```

-Return the programming jumpers back to the "OFF" position after programming the module.
+A useful note, if you're building your own zoe boards: E18 modules are shipped from the factory with code protection turned on, meaning that you won't be able to program them without an erase cycle first.
+If programming is failing, it is a good idea to erase the device first.
+This is not an issue for zoe boards sold by Electrolama as they are erased at the end of the test cycle.

-To reset the module, either power cycle the Pi (off and the on again) or use the following little program to toggle the GPIO that the reset pin is connected to:
+To reset the module after programming, either power cycle the Pi (off and the on again, not a reboot!) or use the following little program to toggle the GPIO that the reset pin is connected to:

 ``` c
 #include <stdio.h>